luismartinezs/react-katas-ai-workflow/README.md

 ### MVP

-- [ ] clean up ugly and nonsense things in the UI
+- [x] clean up ugly and nonsense things in the UI
 - [x] When I copy the code for the kata, the "```" is not copied
+- [ ] Fix flow, now if I click the buttons, sections keep on being appended, make the flow usable but do not go fancy
 - [ ] Able to input open ai key through UI and store it in localstorage
-- [ ] Steamline a bit the process so it's intuitive
-- [ ] Add minimal landing that clearly explains what the app does
+- [x] Add minimal landing that clearly explains what the app does
 - [ ] Deploy

 ### post MVP

-- [ ] Store the katas in a DB and make a community page
+- [ ] Store the katas in a DB
+  - [ ] make a community page
 - [ ] Able to regenerate kata along with additional user input
 - [ ] Able to provide a custom description of the topic of the kata
 - [ ] Able to input the tech stack